 Google creates a timestamp when the second click (measurable event) occurs.
 Google logs the time spent on your About page as 5:00.
 The bounce rate for this session is 0%.

 Jim and Lisa, together, yield a 50% bounce rate.

 What this means for you

 When analyzing your bounce rate for any page, it helps to consider your objectives for the page.

-If visitors are arriving at your Contact page and calling you, there may be no cause for concern.
+If visitors arrive at your Contact page and call you, there may be no cause for concern.

-On the other hand, when someone visits a blog post or your homepage, you want them to click around and stay a while.
-Lower bounce rates are desirable in this scenario.
+On the other hand, when someone visits a blog post or your homepage, you want them to click around and stay awhile.
+Lower bounce rates are desirable in most cases.

 Aside from landing-page traffic, if your bounce rate is high, evaluate why people are not engaging more with your site.